dpretet/friscv/doc/ios_params.md

     - 0 or 1
     - default: 0, no multiply/divide support

+- USER_MODE
+    - activate user mode support
+    - 0 or 1
+    - default: 0, not supported

+- SUPERVISOR_MODE
+    - activate supervisor mode support
+    - 0 or 1
+    - default: 0, not supported

+- HYPERVISOR_MODE
+    - activate hypervisor mode support
+    - 0 or 1
+    - default: 0, not supported

 - PROCESSING_BUS_PIPELINE
     - insert a pipeline at processing unit input bus
     - 0 or 1